 When we got tired of taking groufies (it could get tiring too you know 🙂 ), we had a little chat with Kuya Boni, the guy who owns the cottages.
 He asked us why we didn’t have our partners with us.
 We jokingly told him we were there because we were looking for our “forever”.
 He then started telling us stories about the foreign guests he had, how one Italian guy was cheated by a Filipina wife and so on.
 Then he asked for our numbers and told us he will introduce us to his foreign friends when they go back there.
 We enjoyed our conversation with Kuya Boni but we had another place to visit so we had to bid him goodbye.

 We went back to Mt.
 Bagarabon Hotel because it is where you ride a tricycle to go back to the city center.
 But before leaving, we dropped by Mabua Pebble Beach first.
 The stones here are bigger than those in Looc Beach.
 There are more cottages here too and more people.
 We didn’t stay long in Mabua.
 After taking pictures we left for our next destination, the water village of Day-asan.

 From Manila to Surigao City: As of the moment, there are no direct flights from Manila to Surigao City.
 You can take a flight from Manila to Cebu then Cebu to Surigao.
-Alternatively, you can take a flight from Manila to Butuan and from Butuan, take a bus or van to Surigao City.
+Alternatively, you can take a flight from Manila to Butuan.
+From Butuan, take a bus or van to Surigao City.

 From the city proper of Surigao City, ride a tricycle to Mabua Beach.
 The cost of a one-way trip is Php 130.00.
 Tricycles can seat up to 6 persons.
 To get back to the city proper, just go back to the road near the hotel and ride a tricycle.
-There are many tricycles waiting along the road.
-Cost is the same.
+Many tricycles are waiting along the road.
+The cost is the same.